deltaswapio/deltaswap/whitepapers/0011_accountant.md

 ## Deployment Plan

-- Deploy wormchain and have a quorum of guardians bring their nodes online.
+- Deploy deltachain and have a quorum of guardians bring their nodes online.
-- Deploy the accountant contract to wormchain and backfill it with all the tokenbridge transfer VAAs that have been emitted since inception.
+- Deploy the accountant contract to deltachain and backfill it with all the tokenbridge transfer VAAs that have been emitted since inception.
 - Enable the accountant in log-only mode.
 In this mode, each guardian will submit its observations to the accountant but will not wait for the transfer to commit before signing the VAA.
 This allows time to shake out any remaining implementation issues without impacting the network.
 - After confidence is achieved the accountant is running correctly in log-only mode, switch to enforcing mode.
 In this mode, guardians will not sign VAAs for token transfers until the transfer is committed by the accountant.
 As long as at least a quorum of guardians submit their observations to the accountant, only a super-minority (1/3) is needed to turn on enforcing-mode for it to be effective.